Veterans in Transition Crisis Fund

 The Veterans in Transition Crisis Fund exists to support veterans who face unforeseen financial challenges.
 Student veterans experience unexpected hardships, often leading to taking a semester off or dropping out of school altogether.
 These crises include but are not limited to the loss of a loved one, the unanticipated loss of a job, unforeseen dependent medical bills, a car accident, or the loss of a home due to a fire.

-If you are a student veteran experiencing unforeseen financial hardship, please contact David Reese, Coordinator of Veteran Student Life at dmreese@umd.edu.
+If you are a student veteran experiencing unforeseen financial hardship, please contact Will Jones, coordinator of Veteran Student Life at wjones19@umd.edu, and complete the below application form.

 Student Impact